pliptor/tiny-dnn/README.md

 http://github.com/tiny-dnn/tiny-dnn/

-## Immediate goal of this fork: improve MNIST single-digit classification in the upstream code
+## Immediate goal of this fork: improve MNIST single-digit classification performance in the upstream code

+The current advertized performance by upstream is 98.8%.
+The current performace in this fork is 99.1% 99.2% is ready to be commited.

-The core is to be preserved such that documentation related to on how to compile, etc. is available in the upstream.
+The core is to be preserved such that documentation related to on how to compile, etc., is available in the upstream.

 ## References